forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 4. **Enable SSL on the SMTP server page** to activate TLS encryption.
 Ricoh's interface may be cryptic, but SSL enablement is required for secure email functionality.

-5. **Set the port number** to 465 for SSL connections or 587 for STARTTLS connections.
+5. **Set the port number** to 465 for SSL/TLS connections (recommended) or 587 for STARTTLS connections.
 Ensure the encryption method matches the selected port.

 6. **Configure SMTP authentication** by enabling authentication and entering your Forward Email alias as the username.
 Use the password generated from [My Account -> Domains -> Aliases](https://forwardemail.net/my-account/domains).